expandmade-tb/python-data-access/Readme.md

-# Lightweight and fast database access with query builder for MySQL and SQLite databases.
+# Lightweight and fast database access with query builder for MySQL and SQLite databases, as well as a Flatfile database implementation

 The single module is trying to simplify the database access for your web application, preventing sql injections, making it easier to move from one database to another, offering a general interface to access the database.